New Potatoes with Green Harissa

 As for the potatoes, this is the method I learned many years ago while working at Fork.
 This method only really works with small potatoes such as new or fingerlings.
 If you are using larger potatoes, boil the potatoes for a few minutes before turning off the heat.
 Once the potatoes are cool, you can eat the them as they are or you can crisp them up in olive oil with more thyme and rosemary.
 These potatoes are wonderful to have on hand — delicious cooked as they are, sliced and tossed into salads or as they are prepared here tossed in a spicy, green sauce.

 - 1 lb. new or fingerling potatoes

 - 1/4 cup + 2 T. kosher salt

 - bay leaves, thyme, rosemary, garlic — if you have them on hand

 - 2 to 4 cups loosely packed herbs (basil, cilantro, mint, parsley)

 - 1 hot chili (serrano or jalapeno), stemmed and seeded if you are worried about heat

-- the juice of ½ a lemon (I use 2 tablespoons white balsamic vinegar)
+- the juice of 1/2 a lemon or 2 tablespoons white balsamic vinegar

 - When the potatoes have cooled completely, halve them and place in a mixing bowl.
 Toss with dressing.
 Season with more salt if necessary.
 Note: The sauce loses its bright green hue shortly after it is tossed with the warm potatoes, but it is no less delicious.